-But CorpNet doesn’t simply file paperwork, it also helps you to create professional meeting records with a suite of attractive minute templates.
-Plus, you can purchase corporate supplies from CorpNet to create a recognizable brand for customers.
+But CorpNet doesn’t simply file paperwork, it also helps you create professional meeting records with a suite of attractive minute templates.
+Plus, you can purchase corporate supplies from CorpNet help cement your recognizable brand for customers.

 For New Businesses

-When you purchase a CorpNet ‘Start a Business’ package, CorpNet’s Business Formation team will help you file all the necessary paperwork to register with your state attorney.
-And they can do this for any organization type, including LLCs, S-Corporations, C-Corporations and Non-Profit groups.
+When you purchase a CorpNet ‘Start a Business’ package, CorpNet’s Business Formation team helps you file all the necessary paperwork to register with your state attorney.
+And they can do this for any organization type, including LLCs, S-Corporations, C-Corporations, and Non-Profit groups.

 Deciding what business structure to use isn’t always straightforward.
-Fortunately, you can read a thoughtful guide CorpNet’s expert lawyers have put together to help you pick.
-After, check out CorpNet’s New Business Checklist.
+Fortunately, you can read the thoughtful guide CorpNet’s expert lawyers have put together to help you make this determination.
+Next, check out CorpNet’s New Business Checklist.
 This resource covers important topics like naming your organization and designing it to comply with tax codes.

-When you use CorpNet to incorporate, you’ll also receive a suite of other helpful add-ons such as a Name Availability Check and a Business Licensing Research Package.
-The Research Package will be put together just for you by CorpNet attorneys.
-They'll track down licensing regulations for your local area.
-This can be tricky to do as they often vary by county.
+When you use CorpNet to incorporate, you’ll also receive a suite of other helpful add-ons, such as a Name Availability Check and a Business Licensing Research Package.
+The Research Package is put together just for you by CorpNet attorneys who track down licensing regulations for your local area.
+This can be a tricky process, as they often vary by county.

 For Established Businesses

-CorpNet is a useful service to consider if you’re running an existing corporation that needs to stay compliant with regulatory authorities.
-The CorpNet Business Information Zone (B.I.Z) is a bespoke software platform that will help you do exactly that.
-It comes included with most CorpNet packages or can be purchased separately.
+CorpNet is a useful service to consider if you’re running an existing corporation that needs to remain compliant with regulatory authorities.
+The CorpNet Business Information Zone (B.I.Z) is a bespoke software platform that will help you do exactly that, and it is included with most CorpNet packages or can be purchased separately.

-B.I.Z ensures that you don’t fall afoul of regulators by automatically alerting you about filing dates in advance.
-It also simplifies your workload by allowing you to file online and keep all needed documents in a single location.
-That way, you aren’t scrambling to find them whenever a deadline comes up.
+B.I.Z ensures that you don’t fall afoul of regulators by automatically alerting you to filing dates in advance.
+It also simplifies your workload by allowing you to file online and to keep all necessary documents in a single location.
+This way, you aren’t scrambling to find them whenever a deadline looms.

-The documentation you need to send through B.I.Z will probably be highly sensitive.
-Any privacy-conscious users will be glad to know that CorpNet is equally concerned about your security, which is why B.I.Z only stores copies of your documents in a single location.
+The documentation you send through B.I.Z is likely to be highly sensitive, and any privacy-conscious users will be glad to know that CorpNet is just as concerned with client security, which is why B.I.Z only stores documents in a single location.

-Pre-formed corporations will be happy to hear that CorpNet can also be used to file Annual Reports, Reinstate a Business or make a Federal Trademark Application.
-Because most corporations need to do these filing procedures regularly, CorpNet is worth consideration if you’re looking for a way to reduce your legal workload long-term.
+Existing corporations will be happy to hear that CorpNet can also be used to file Annual Reports, Reinstate a Business, or make a Federal Trademark Application.
+Because most corporations need to do these filing procedures regularly, CorpNet is worth consideration if you’re looking for a means of reducing your legal workload long-term.

 Pricing Plans for LLC Formation

 CorpNet offers 3 different corporation formation pricing tiers.
 These vary from the $79 Basic Package to the $249 Deluxe Filing Edition.
-The Basic plan will be suitable for most, but businesses who need a faster turnaround will appreciate the 24-hour preparation service the Deluxe plan offers:
+The Basic plan is suitable for most, but businesses who need a faster turnaround will appreciate the 24-hour preparation service the Deluxe plan offers:

 CorpNet was founded by a husband and wife team, Phil and Nellie.
 Together, they’ve been building businesses for over 18 years and say they founded CorpNet because they wanted to offer others an easier and more reliable way to start their own corporations.

-The CorpNet team believes in doing business ethically, which is why they are upfront with their pricing costs.
+The CorpNet team believes in doing business ethically, which is why they are upfront with their pricing.
 At the time of writing, CorpNet holds an A+ BBB rating and over a 95% 5-star rating on Trustpilot, demonstrating that they stick to their principles.